 This year, a third road was completed by virtue of a 128-kilometer extension between Inuvik, an administration hub and largest town in Canada's Western Arctic, that reaches Tuktoyaktuk, a small village of 900 on the shore of the Bering Sea.
 But this one is perhaps different.
 According to Cyropolitics, a very informative series of blog entries by Mia Bennett, an author and dedicated Arctic observer, that through her conversations with the residents of these towns, "it became clear that the...highway is, at its heart, a local project.
 The new link... is a result of years of tireless, strategic lobby by members of the Inuvailuit community, one of the indigenous peoples living on the lands that the highway cuts across."
 She suggests "their project was really about building a road between two communities in order to provide much-needed jobs, stimulate economic activity, and hopefully lower the prices of things like groceries and fuel."
-The distinction here is that, while the funds and intentions might be defined by distant government aspirations, the actual road was supported, built, and used for the benefit of the people who actually live in the region.
-But here's a cautionary note: with the possibility, yet again, of permitting oil drilling in the Arctic Ocean, we are faced with these constructs as "roads to resources" and all the good, and bad, that has been shown to entail.

-The saddest aspect of this story
+The distinction here is that, while the funds and intentions might be defined by distant government aspirations, the actual road was supported, built, and used for the benefit of been shown to entail.
+The saddest aspect of this story again apart?

-The saddest aspect of this story of Arctic roads is the present day rapid melting of the sea ice, the first road that connects across the Arctic in multiple directions and multilayered dimensions of meaning.
-No matter the success of roads two and three, if the first road is gone, how much will be lost, and how can those people survive in a place now again apart?
+the people who actually live in the region.
+But here's a cautionary note: with the possibility, yet again, of permitting oil drilling in the Arctic Ocean, we are faced with these constructs as "roads to resources" and all the good, and bad, that has of Arctic roads is the present day rapid melting of the sea ice, the first road that connects across the Arctic in multiple directions and multilayered dimensions of meaning.
+No matter the success of roads two and three, if the first road is gone, how much will be lost, and how can those people survive in a place now

-end of the Inuvik to Tuk
+Crews work on the Tuktoyaktuk end of the Inuvik to Tuk all-weather road Credit: James MacKenzie, Dept of Transportation (Transport Canada)

-all-weather road.

-Credit: James MacKenzie,

-Dept of Transportation

-(Transport Canada)